utat-ss/HERON-documentation/software-tools/software-workflow.md

 $ ls /dev/tty.usb*
 ```

-The USB device corresponding to the programmer is almost always the device
-with the lowest id.
-In the makefile, change the value of `PORT` to this device's
-location.
-For example, if the `ls` command
-above displays `/dev/tty.usbmodem00100561` and `/dev/tty.usbmodem00100563`,
-set `PORT = /dev/tty.usbmodem00100561`.

 **Windows**: Open the `Device Manager` application on your computer, then select `Ports`.
 Find the appropriate port.
 You want the programmer port, not the serial port.
 In the makefile, modify the line to use the programming port, such as ```PORT = COM7```.

+**Linux (Windows Subsystem)**: Follow the above instructions for Windows to get the port number from the Device Manager.
+In the Linux subsystem, these ports are mapped with the same numbers but slightly different names.
+As described [here](https://blogs.msdn.microsoft.com/wsl/2017/04/14/serial-support-on-the-windows-subsystem-for-linux/), `/dev/ttyS<N>` on Linux is tied to `COM<N>` on Windows.
+For example, use `dev/ttyS7` instead of `COM7`.

 ## Committing and Pushing to GitHub